 Their conclusions, then, based upon these criteria, listed California, Hawaii, Arizona, Maryland, and Delaware as the top 5 states based on a ranking system out of 100.
 Here are their findings for the top 5 states;

 California’s electricity costs are among the most expensive in the country.
 The state has set the loftiest goal of deriving 33% of electricity from renewable sources by 2020.
-This high goal encourages generous rebates from utilities to help cover the cost of installation in addition to cash back incentives once the system is in use given support from the California Solar Initiative.
+This high goal encourages generous rebates from utilities to help cover the cost of installation in addition to cashback incentives once the system is in use, given support from the California Solar Initiative.
 After installation, residents also are exempt from paying state property taxes.
-Cities and municipalities provide even more incentives: in San Francisco cash back incentives range from $2,000 to up to $10,000 depending on household income.
-As for weather, the state gets great sun which means you’ll be able to rely on your system to generate power all year-round (and get paid for selling surplus energy back to the grid).
+Cities and municipalities provide even more incentives: in San Francisco cashback incentives range from $2,000 to up to $10,000 depending on household income.
+As for the weather, the state gets great sun, which means you’ll be able to rely on your system to generate power all year-round (and get paid for selling surplus energy back to the grid).
 Californians also pioneered solar leasing.

 Maryland aims for 20% of all the energy generated by 2022 to come from renewable sources.
 Because of this standard, utilities and the state government are offering great incentives.
 For almost all smaller residential installations, homeowners qualify for a $1,000 grant.
-Additionally, they receive cash back from the local utility for every kilowatt they produce with their panels on top of state property and sales tax exemptions.
-Great state regulation means, despite Maryland’s mid-range electricity costs and below-average insolation, homeowners here can typically pay off the cost of installation in 8 years, the same time frame projected for Arizona residents.
+Additionally, they receive cashback from the local utility for every kilowatt they produce with their panels on top of state property and sales tax exemptions.
+Great state regulation means that, despite Maryland’s mid-range electricity costs and below-average insolation, homeowners here can typically pay off the installation cost in 8 years, the same time frame projected for Arizona residents.
 Solar leasing is available in Maryland.